deltaepsilon/fireline/app/content/pages/webhooks.md

 **WARNING!**

-Invoices are nested under customers in the Firestore database, but Stripe doesn't know about our customer IDs (which are really `currentUser.uid`) when it creates an invoice... so we have to use a [collection group query](https://firebase.google.com/docs/firestore/query-data/queries#collection-group-query) to find the record to update or delete.
+Invoices are nested under customers in the Firestore database, but Stripe doesn't know about our customer IDs (`currentUser.uid`) when it creates an invoice... so we have to use a [collection group query](https://firebase.google.com/docs/firestore/query-data/queries#collection-group-query) to find the record to update or delete.

+Make sure to set your [Firestore indexes](https://github.com/deltaepsilon/fireline/blob/master/app/firestore.indexes.json) and include `subscriptions`!!!

 We use metadata on other Stripe objects to track the `userId`, but we haven't figured out a way to do this with invoices 🤷

 ---

 URL: https://your-project-name.cloudfunctions.net/webhooks/stripe/paymentMethod
-Description: Sync Stripe paymentMethods with Firestore API Version: 2020-03-02
+<br/>Description: Sync Stripe paymentMethods with Firestore
+<br/>API Version: 2020-03-02
-Event types:
+<br/>Event types:

 - `payment_method.updated`
 - `payment_method.detached`